Neuroimaging Fellowship

 Why UT Southwestern

-The mission of the Neuroradiology Fellowship program is to provide educational opportunities to fellows through innovative teaching, clinical training, and exposure to research, quality, and leadership initiatives for the purpose of enabling our trainees to become outstanding providers of clinical radiology in independent practice and academic medicine.
-Our trainees and graduates serve diverse populations, from small community practices to large metropolitan academic centers.
-Our mission aligns with UT Southwestern’s goal of improving health care in our community, state, nation and world by providing safe, high-quality, and innovative care, both now and into the future.
+The mission of the second year Neuroimaging Fellowship program is to provide further educational opportunities after completion of a neuroradiology fellowship program.
+Specifically, while the core tenets of a strong fellowship program are maintained—innovative teaching, clinical training, exposure to research, quality/leadership initiatives—the goal of this program is to provide further training in aspects not fully encompassed in a 1 year ACGME program, as listed below.
+Our trainees and graduates serve diverse populations, including large metropolitan academic medical centers.
+Our mission aligns with UT Southwestern’s goal of improving health care in the community, state, nation, and world, by providing safe, high-quality, and innovative care, both now and in the future.

 Program Aims